About the owner, Conrad:

-I started out as a child in LA, but soon moved up to San Francisco where I spent my formative years in a French School (note to parents: Teach your kids a foreign language when they're young!)
-I was lucky enough to get into Cal Berkeley (Go Bears!), bombed out of Navy(Marine Option) ROTC, spent a year abroad in Egypt, joined the Army as a linguist, won an all expense paid trip to Kuwait, Iraq and Saudi Arabia where I saw and experienced some pretty weird stuff (yummm, boiled sheep's feet!).
+I started out as a child in LA, but soon moved up to San Francisco where I spent my formative years in a French School (note to parents: Teach your kids a foreign language when they’re young!)
+I was lucky enough to get into Cal Berkeley (Go Bears!), bombed out of Navy(Marine Option) ROTC, spent a year abroad in Egypt, joined the Army as a linguist, won an all expense paid trip to Kuwait, Iraq and Saudi Arabia where I saw and experienced some pretty weird stuff.
 Then I started an MBA program at the original USC(Go Gamecocks) dropped out for a year to sell safety equipment in the Magic Kingdom(Saudi Arabia), intern at an oil company in Cairo, then back to complete the MBA program.
 Out of the MBA program I started working at a maintenance software company doing application consulting and training all over the world.
-I jumped ship in Diego Garcia and went to work for the local contractor doing IT work and doing my best to not get myself fired (I was a prime example of the Peter Principle for a while).
+I jumped ship in Diego Garcia and went to work for the local contractor doing IT work.
 From there it was on to the same type of work in Germany which got old after 3 years, so I quit and moved to the Netherlands to learn Dutch for 18 months.